beatriznaufel/attendancelist-app/README.md

 # About the project

-This is my first project using ReactJS.
+[Attendance List](https://react-app-beatriznaufel.vercel.app) is my first project using ReactJS.
 </br>

 # Techs